From Arrowheads / To Anvils

 The Western Museums Association is dedicated to serving museums, museum professionals by providing vision, enrichment, intellectual challenge, and a forum for communication and interaction.
 The WMA is primarily comprised of members across the Western states of Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah, and Washington, the Western provinces of Alberta and British Columbia, and the Pacific Islands, among others.

-Do you have more artifacts than what’s on display?
+Do you have more artefacts than what’s on display?

 Yes, as with all museums, we just can’t exhibit it all.
-There are several reasons for artifacts to be in storage.
+There are several reasons for artefacts to be in storage.
 The care of the collection is our primary reason, the longer items are on display the more harmful it is.
-Humidity, light and temperature can be potentially harmful for most artifacts.
+Humidity, light, and temperature can be potentially harmful for most artefacts.

-Not all artifacts will be interesting to the public, it is important for museums to provide context for the items on display, without that, it is just 'stuff'.
+Not all artefacts will be interesting to the public; it is important for museums to provide context for the items on display; without that, it is just 'stuff'.
 The items on display are chosen because they assist with telling the story that we want to tell at that time.
-We hope that some time in an artifact’s lifetime it will be displayed.
+We hope that some time in an artefact’s lifetime, it will be displayed.

-Does the museum appraise artifacts or other old items?
+Does the museum appraise artefacts or other old items?